dariomatias-dev/flutter_syntax_highlighter/README.md

 # Flutter Syntax Highlighter

-Widget for Dart and Flutter code syntax highlighting, with support for light and dark themes, line numbering, and code selection.
+A widget for syntax highlighting of Dart and Flutter code, with support for light and dark themes, line numbers, and code selection.

 ### Screenshots